Find the Best Tankless Water Heater Repair Services in USA

 What are the signs of a gas leak in my tankless water heater?

 A gas leak is a serious safety hazard and require immediate action.
-Here are signs that your gas appliance may have a gas leak:
+Here are indications that your tankless water heater may have a gas leak:

 • Smell of Gas: The most obvious sign is a distinct rotten egg smell. .
 Gas companies add a sulfur-like odorant to natural gas to make leaks easier to detect.